davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 subduction conditions and mantle lithosphere structure implied by this scenario are shown in @fig:cross_sections.

-In model **C** the maximum age of subduction and underplating is taken as ~70 Ma, based on the youngest ages of the Sierra de Salinas/Nacimiento Franciscan subduction complex [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010; @Chapman2016].
+In model **C**, the age of
+subduction and underplating is taken as ~70 Ma, based on the youngest ages of the Sierra de Salinas/Nacimiento Franciscan subduction complex [@Barth2003; @Grove2003; @Saleeby2007; @Chapman2010; @Chapman2016; @Chapman2016a].
 Seafloor being subducted at that time was 40 Myr old [@Seton2012; @Liu2010].
 In this tectonic scenario [@fig:neogene_sections|c and @fig:cross_sections], Farallon oceanic lithosphere continued to subduct after mantle nappe detachment until the Pacific--Farallon spreading ridge encountered the trench in the Neogene.
-In the thermal model [@fig:model_results], the underplated mantle nappe(s) cool beneath the forearc for 50 Myr, and then the geotherm is perturbed by the underplating of asthenosphere by an ~80 km deep slab window.
-We present models with asthenosphere with an adiabatic temperature gradient held against the base of the lithosphere for periods ranging from 0 Myr (instantaneous contact followed immediately by conductive relaxation) to 6 Myr.
+In the thermal model [@fig:model_results], the underplated mantle nappe(s) cool beneath the forearc for 50 Myr, after which the geotherm is perturbed by the underplating of asthenosphere at ~80 km depth, corresponding to a deep slab window.

+In several model runs, asthenosphere with an adiabatic temperature gradient is held against the base of the lithosphere for periods ranging from 0 Myr (instantaneous contact followed immediately by conductive relaxation) to 6 Myr.
 The model for 6 Myr of sustained upwelling at the base of the lithosphere produces the "kinked" geotherm seen in panel 4 of @fig:model_results|c